DlutMedimgGroup/AnatomySketch-Software/AID/Operating Procedures of Annotation by Iterative Deep Learning.md

 ## Initial Network Training

 The following introduction and sample code take as an example the multi-organ segmentation containing four organs: kidney, left kidney, right kidney, and spleen.
 Place the original CT image under the “./image” path, and place the marked mesh under the “./mesh” path.
 Change the name of the original CT to 101_imgae, 102_image...
 Change the name of the corresponding STL file to 101_liver_mesh, 101_leftkidney_mesh, 101_rightkidney_mesh, 101_spleen_mesh, 102_liver_mesh...
 Then run "./python/dataset_generate.py", and the result will be saved in "./slice_dataset".
+(This corresponds to the "0_Slice_Data" folder in [the sample data](https://1drv.ms/u/s!AiAogjEIFaXOgcM-sEa-0yiM1wZsfQ?e=Xema6Z).)
 In the folder there are three folders: “annotations”, “img”, and “mask”, which are the annotations of the slice data, the slice data itself, and the slice label that is convenient for users to observe.
 For the process of generating 2D slice data, there are several points to note.
 The format of the generated 2D data is *.jpg.
 The window level used in the conversion of gray value is [400, 20].
 In addition, different slices of the kidney and spleen are set to the same label, while the liver is set to three different labels from top to bottom.

 After the grouped slice data is obtained, the initial network training can be carried out.
-At this time, we need a workstation with Linux operating system and complete the network environment configuration. (network GitHub link) Copy the two folders "annotations" and "img" of the previously generated Group_1 data to the "./data/MyCT/" path of the segmented network project in the Linux workstation.
+At this time, we need a workstation with Linux operating system and complete the network environment configuration.
+(Copy the "snake" folder to Linux system or just clone from this [site](https://github.com/zju3dv/snake).)
+Copy the two folders "annotations" and "img" of the previously generated Group_1 data to the "./data/MyCT/" path of the segmented network project in the Linux workstation.
 Use this statement to train the network in the project root directory: “python train_net.py --cfg_file configs/my_ct_snake.yaml model my_ct_snake”.

 We used 4 NVIDIA Tesla P40 GPUs during network training and 300 epochs iterated.
 The initial lr is 1e-4, and it is halved at (80, 120, 150, 170) epochs.
 If you need to modify the network parameters, you can edit "./configs/my_ct_snkae.yaml".
 The trained network model file will be stored in "./data/model/snake/my_ct_snake".

+The trained model corresponds to the "1_Initial_Pth" folder in [the sample data](https://1drv.ms/u/s!AiAogjEIFaXOgcM-sEa-0yiM1wZsfQ?e=Xema6Z).

 ## Initial Network Training Inference